Jerby-Lab/Immunomodulators_PertrubSeq/README.md

 3. Source setup.R with the required R pacakges
 4. Run main.R

-The "Figures" folder provided here includes the figures that this code will regenerate.
+The "Figures" folder that will be provided here will include the figures that this code regenerates.